Intro & Photos

 - I used the razor to remove and make texture in the paint.

-- At the end of it I added eyeshadow and a spray paint that gives a rock like texture.
+- Finally, I added eyeshadow and a spray paint that gives a rock like texture.

 Here’s a video of me doing all of the above: